Odd Eriksen: Biography

 Eriksen was elected deputy representative to the Storting for the period 1989 to 1993, and ordinary representative to the Storting from 1993 to 2001.
 From 1993 to 1997 he was vice chairman of the Standing Committee on Defence, and a member of the Standing Committee on Local Government and Public Administration from 1997 to 2001.
 From 2003 to 2005 he was the counsellor of transport in Nordland County Municipality and chairman of the Labour Party's county chapter.

-Odd Eriksen became a national celebrity in 2004 after he and a fellow airline passenger stopped another passenger who had attacked the pilots of a Kato Air flight near Bodø with an axe.
+Eriksen became a national celebrity in 2004 after he and a fellow airline passenger stopped another passenger who had attacked the pilots of a Kato Air flight near Bodø with an axe.
 Eriksen himself broke his back in the fight, but managed to restrain the attacker while the badly injured pilots saved the plane from a nose dive, just 100 feet from hitting the ground.
-For his actions Eriksen, his fellow passenger and the pilots received the Polaris Award from the International Federation of Air Line Pilots' Associations.
+For their actions, Eriksen, his fellow passenger and the pilots received the Polaris Award from the International Federation of Air Line Pilots' Associations.

 Eriksen was Minister of Trade and Industry in the Stoltenberg's Second Cabinet from 2005 to 2006, resigning from his post on 29 September 2006.
 He chaired the Nordland County Municipality from 2006 to 2007, and was reelected for this position for the period 2007–2013.

 He died on 11 February 2023, at the age of 67, and was survived by two children and three grandchildren.